futurice/clojure-workshop/materials/section-3/README.md

 	$ lein figwheel

 Now you have an independent ClojureScript & Reagent frontend running on a Figwheel development server and a *ClojureScript* REPL.

+The REPL is connected to your browser and you can directly require namespaces, call functions and even change atom values in the REPL.

 ### Application structure